ShaistaAfreen09/Interactive-Distributed-Service-Performance-Simulator/README.md

 # Interactive Distributed Service Performance Simulator

-An interactive simulation tool for studying how service systems behave under stochastic workloads using an M/M/1 queueing model.
+An interactive simulation tool for studying how service systems behave under stochastic workloads using an **M/M/1 queueing model**.

 This project explores the relationship between system utilization, queue formation, and response-time degradation — phenomena commonly observed in backend and distributed service environments.